 13 days from San Jose to San Jose

-This tour is an easier variation on our longer Costa Rica tours that also include Nicaragua.
-Many of the same places are included, but this trip… Read more
+This tour is an easier-paced variation on some of our other longer Costa Rica tours.
+Many of the same places are included, but this trip is a bit… Read more

 CR2 Costa Rica Tour

 14 days from San Jose to San Jose